iBoot32/CubeBot2.0/README.md

 # CubeBot2.0
-An Open-Source Algorithm written in C# to solve any of the 43 quintillion possible combinations of the 3x3 Rubik's Cube
+An Open-Source Algorithm written in C# to solve any of the 43 quintillion possible combinations of the 3x3 Rubik's Cube.
+Solves about 400 Rubik's Cubes per second.